AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 ## How to add a new domain for the existing certificate?

-To add the domain to the service in Fastly:
+To add the domain to the service in [!DNL Fastly]:

 1. Point your domain in DNS to prod.magentocloud.map.fastly.net and wait up to 6 hours.
 1. [Submit a support ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting to add this domain in the Nginx configuration (if you haven't done it earlier).